That was word Paul Lambert used to describe Christian Benteke after the Belgian’s Premier League debut.

 But Jurgen Klopp’s appointment – and injury troubles – turned him into something of an outcast at Anfield.

-The German coach implemented his ‘gegenpress’ approach that worked so well at Borussia Dortmund and Benteke simply did not fit the required profile for the central forward in the new system.
+The German coach implemented his ‘gegenpress’ approach that worked so well at Borussia Dortmund and Benteke simply did not fit the required profile for the centre-forward in the new system.

 Along with Jordon Ibe, he was Liverpool’s most-used substitute in the league as it became obvious he was very much Klopp’s ‘Plan B’ option.